Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: Anomaly Detection Algorithm

 The first stage of the algorithm is the changepoint detection, which aims to determine at which steps $k$ in the signal there has been a sudden change in the total dry friction coefficient $f^\mathrm{d}_k$.
 This step, then, takes as input the signal from the on-board data of the satellite $\{(\omega_k, \hat{f}_k)\}_{k=1}^{N_\mathrm{m}}$ and produces as output a list of points where a sudden change of friction has been detected, defined as $\left\{k^{\mathrm{cp}}_i\right\}_{i=1}^{N_\mathrm{cp}}$, where $N_\mathrm{cp}$ is the number of detected changepoints.

-The process of obtaining the regions of change of friction in the signal is divided into two parts.
 First, we compute a metric that estimates the probability that the friction has changed for every step $k$ in the data.
-Then, we find local maxima of this metric that are above a certain threshold.
-These maxima are our estimation of where the changepoints are located.
+Then, we find the local maxima of this metric that are above a certain threshold.
+These maxima are our estimates of where the changepoints are located.

 Starting with the metric, we use a normalized windowed Generalized Likelihood Ratio (wGLR) \cite{gustafsson_adaptive_2000} with priors, defined as:

 where